 Sudden changes in wind can cause a rapid buildup of high waves.
 Many small pleasure crafts are not designed to handle any great amount of wind/waves and can be easily swamped or capsized.

-When changing and deteriorating whether occurs while out on the water, you should take immediate action and head for shore and safety.
-Having a marine chart on board will allow you to find in a bay, cove or other sheltered location to weather out a storm or wind and wave conditions beyond your boats capability.
-Should you find yourself caught in bad weather out on the water:
+If the weather is becoming threatening, head for shore and safety as quickly as you can safely do so.
+Having a marine chart on board will allow you to find in a bay, cove or other sheltered location to weather out a storm or wind and wave conditions beyond your boat's capability.